geoff604/google-tasks-bookmarklet-php/README.md

 which was based on Google Apps Script, but it seems like Google Apps Script is no longer supported.

 So I created a PHP version of the bookmarklet here.

+Note: It is recommended to protect the php files via Apache Basic Authentication since it may be a security risk if you put the files on your site without any password.